-- new concepts and materials for the next generation of photovoltaics: multijunction solar cells, multiple excitation solar cells, intermediate band solar cells and related technologies (for quantum dots, thin films, organic and perovskite). - an overview of the latest advancements in different types of batteries (including rechargeable lithium and lithium-ion batteries, metal-air batteries) and supercapacitors with a comprehensive review of materials and technologies.
-Particular attention to environmentally friendly energy storage devices is given. - new biodegradable, polymeric and organic materials that can be used as alternative systems to the inorganic materials for biodegradable/transient electronics applications (which can physically disappear after a period of stable operation with harmless end products).
+- New concepts and materials for the next generation of photovoltaics: multijunction solar cells, multiple excitation solar cells, intermediate band solar cells and related technologies (for quantum dots, thin films, organic and perovskite). - An overview of the latest advancements in different types of batteries (including rechargeable lithium and lithium-ion batteries, metal-air batteries) and supercapacitors with a comprehensive review of materials and technologies.
+Particular attention to environmentally friendly energy storage devices is given. - Exploration of new biodegradable, polymeric and organic materials that can be used as alternative systems to the inorganic materials for biodegradable/transient electronics applications (which can physically disappear after a period of stable operation with harmless end products).

-Biophotonics for clinics and environment (4 ECTS - 20 hours)
+Biophotonics for clinics and environment (4 ECTS - 16 hours)

-Lecturer: M. Lepore (UniCampania) - I. Delfino (Università della Tuscia)
+Lecturers: M. Lepore (UniCampania) - I. Delfino (Università della Tuscia)

-The course will deal with the application of optical techniques to the development of new diagnostic strategies and environment monitoring tools.
-Vibrational and fluorescence spectroscopies will be used for investigating biofluids, human tissues, radioesposed cells and enzymes in order to monitor biological processes and to develop sensor devices.
+The course will deal with the application of non-invasive optical techniques to the development of new diagnostic strategies and environment monitoring tools.
+Vibrational, fluorescence and scattering-based optical spectroscopies will be presented for investigating biofluids, human tissues and cells exposed to physical and chemical external agents, and enzymes in order to monitor biological processes and to develop new sensing schemes and devices.